Spring Season 2023 is underway and we've had some cold & wet days early this season. Coach Scott has

 • Coaching Hours at Races

-• New First-Time Runners Receive an Aluminum Run Club Water Bottle
+• New First-Time Runners Receive a Run Club Water Bottle

 • May Include USATF Cross-Country/Track Racing Opportunities

-• Thanks to Fleet Feet Menlo Park - Running shoe discounts and racing (cinch) bag.
+• Thanks to Fleet Feet Menlo Park - Running shoe discounts and running goodies.

-Scott also coached his daughter's middle-school volleyball team (1st place regular season 6th & 8th grades) and is the Founder & CEO of Poverty2Prosperity.org, a non-profit that has funded over 25,000 zero-percent interest loans to the working poor around the world since 2008 with a 99% repayment rate.
+Scott is also the Founder & CEO of Poverty2Prosperity.org, a non-profit that has funded over 45,000 zero-percent interest loans to the working poor around the world since 2008 with a 99% repayment rate.

 -Sarah W.